ronniross/symbiotic-core-library/recommendedBibliography.md

 #### Philosophy of Science
 * Thomas Kuhn (*The Structure of Scientific Revolutions*)
+* Jeremy Lent (*The Web of Meaning: Integrating Science and Traditional Wisdom to Find Our Place in the Universe*)

 #### Communication Theory
 * Claude Shannon, Warren Weaver (*A Mathematical Theory of Communication*)